 We’ve all been to bigger and more sophisticated zoos.
 But we saw every one of these animals up close (which rarely happens on most zoo visits).
 And both Rich and Tiny Traveler agreed that feeding a lion was a unique experience and the highlight of the vacation.

 The Kids Club

 On my return visit I had the chance to enjoy the Woodlands Spa.
-It’s much bigger than it looks from the outside with 4 floors of treatment rooms and relaxation spaces.
+It’s much bigger than it looks from the outside with four floors of treatment rooms and relaxation spaces.

 I’ve had plenty of resort-spa massages that were enjoyable but not particularly therapeutic.
 I have to say the deep-tissue massage I received here was indeed deep and one of the best I’ve had anywhere.
-The therapist even had arnica gel on hand for my muscles that were sore from biking.
+The therapist even had arnica gel on hand for my muscles that were sore from biking in the mud.

 There is also an adults-only outdoor pool and hot tub on the terrace below the family pool.